Luisrosario2604/Follow-the-line/README.md

 </p>

 <p align="center">
-  *Here the blue line is representing the optimal path and the dots are representing the "start" and "end" point*
+  <i>Here the blue line is representing the optimal path and the dots are representing the "start" and "end" point</i>
 </p>

 ### 3. Controling the car